trucki-eu/Trucki2Shelly-Gateway/README.md

   This Arduino code was written for a ESP8266 WEMOS D1 mini.
-Its purpose is to read the total power from a Shelly 3EM and send it via UART to Trucki's RS485 interface pcb for SUN GTIL2-1/2000 MPPT inverter.
+Its purpose is to read the total power from a Shelly 3EM and send it via UART to Trucki's RS485 interface pcb for SUN GTIL2-1/2000 MPPT inverter (https://github.com/trucki-eu/RS485-Interface-for-Sun-GTIL2-1000).
   J1-J5 have to be open on the RS485 interface pcb (UART, ID:1).

   The total power is filterd (ZeroExportController) before it is send to the inverter.
 The goal of the ZeroExportController is to keep the Shelly total power at ~50W.
 The inverter power